makerdao/chief/README.md

 ### `free(uint256 wad)`

 Returns `wad` amount of `gov` tokens to the user and subtracts `wad` weight from the candidates on the user's selected slate.
+Requires that there hasn't been a `lock` call previously done in the same transaction.

 ### `etch(address[] yays) returns (bytes32 slate)`